easpaas/pinia/packages/docs/getting-started.md

 On the other hand, you should avoid including in the store local data that could be hosted in a component instead, e.g. the visibility of an element local to a page.

-Not all applications need access to a global state, but if yours need one, Pinia will make your life easier.
+Not all applications need access to a global state, but if yours needs one, Pinia will make your life easier.